 Port Moresby is the main entry point for international visitors.

-The urban drift began in earnest after the end of World War II.
-During the war, the settlement of Port Moresby was transformed into a huge military camp housing tens of thousands of troops.
-At the end of the war, people from almost every tribal group in New Guinea and countless foreigners came to the city.
+During World War II, the settlement of Port Moresby was transformed into a huge military camp housing tens of thousands of troops.
+At the end of the war, urban drift began when people from almost every tribal group in Papua New Guinea and countless foreigners came to the city.

-The growth of squatter settlements in Port Moresby in the 1970s gave rise to the "Raskol gangs".
-"Raskol", the Tok Pisin translation of English "rascal" and suggests the nature of their membership.
+The growth of squatter settlements in Port Moresby in the 1970s gave rise to the Raskol gangs.
+"Raskol" is the Tok Pisin translation of the English word "rascal", and suggests the nature of the gang.
 Much of the crime in the capital is attributed to these gangs.

-In November 2010, an Australian group were carjacked while on a surfing holiday Madang on PNG's north coast.
+In November 2010, an Australian group was carjacked while on a surfing holiday in Madang, on PNG's north coast.
 A woman and three male friends stopped to drop off their surfboards when they were attacked by a group of men armed with knives and guns.
 They were robbed, forced back into their car and driven to a secluded location where the men were tied up and the woman raped.

-In January, an Australian aid adviser in Port Moresby was carjacked and suffered serious injuries in the attack.
+In January 2011, an Australian aid adviser in Port Moresby was carjacked and suffered serious injuries in the attack.
 The victim, a man in his 50s, was treated at Port Moresby Hospital and layer discharged and flown to Brisbane for further treatment.

-In February, two Australians, working in Papua New Guinea's capital Port Moresby were reportedly carjacked at gunpoint.
+In February 2011, two Australians, working in Papua New Guinea's capital Port Moresby were reportedly carjacked at gunpoint.
 A female media adviser with PNG's national radio station and a male law and justice adviser were separately attacked at night on the same stretch of road in a residential area popular with expatriates.
 According to AusAID security, there were no injuries or assaults carried out during the robbery.